Pascalpedro/Custodia/README.md

-# Secure Flask Microservice
+# Custodia

 ## Introduction!!!

-### Secure Flask Microservice: a robust and Scalable Web app with Enhanced Security.
+### Custodia: a robust and Scalable Enterprise-Grade Web app with Enhanced Security.
 ---
 In today's fast-paced digital economy, businesses face the pressing challenge of delivering secure, scalable, and responsive web services that can adapt to changing market demands.
 Introducing the Secure and Scalable Flask Microservice, a cutting-edge solution that combines the power of Flask, Docker, ngrok, and Auth0 to revolutionize the way you build and deploy your web-based applications.